 Presumably, the account you requested to be deleted was one that was discharged through your bankruptcy.
 You weren’t clear as to when your bankruptcy was filed, or whether the account in question was late prior to the bankruptcy filing.
 In most cases, public records for Chapter 13 bankruptcies are discharged five years after the date filed.

-Accounts included in bankruptcy that were current prior to the bankruptcy filing remain on your report for seven years from the date the bankruptcy was filed.
+Accounts included in bankruptcy that were current prior to the bankruptcy filing remain on your report for seven years from the bankruptcy discharge date.
 If the account was delinquent at the time the bankruptcy was filed, the account remains seven years from the date the account first became delinquent.

 If the account was reaffirmed and removed from the bankruptcy filing, it may continue to be reported, especially if the payments are now current and the account is open and active.
 In that instance, the account would be treated as any other open account.